 David Puretz, Managing Editor

-Our deepest gratitude to Edith Chevat, a member of the collective, and the Editor’s right hand, from its beginnings, and to Charles Nix, who designed the original 4 1/2″ by 6 1/2″ pocket-sized Global City Review, our original logo, several covers, and the first half-dozen Global City Press books and covers.
+Our deepest gratitude to Edith Chevat, a member of the collective, and the Editor’s right hand, from its beginnings, and to Charles Nix, who designed the original 4 1/2″ by 6 1/2″ pocket-sized Global City Review, our original logo, several covers, and the first half-dozen GCP books and covers.
 Also to Robin Blair, who, as Managing and Senior Editor, 2004 to 2012, literally saved the print issue from premature extinction, with her vision and intelligence.